hannakond/QualityCheckTrain/README.md

 ## Prerequisites.

 1. Setup CUDA >= 11.0 following [the official guide](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/).
-Ultimately, you need an AWS or Google Cloud instance with a GPU having ~7GB of memory to run the service.
+Ultimately, you need an AWS or Google Cloud instance with a GPU having ~7GB of memory to run training.

-__NOTE__: the GPU memory size for training is more than for inference!
-From pragmatic point of view, it's better to have a powerful GPU for training, training on CPU takes a lot of time.
+__NOTE__: the GPU memory size for training might be more than for inference!
+From pragmatic point of view, it's better to have a powerful GPU for training because training on CPU takes a lot of time.

 2. Clone the repository: